calvinmacatantan/llm-language-learning/README.md

 3. Paste a ChatGPT transcript into the text area.
 4. Click **Parse & Analyze**.
 5. View the results in the UI.

-## Transcript Format
-The parser is tuned for transcripts that have: